All Episodes

 I get the satire.

-I love this kind of push in the envelope stuff.
+I love this kind of push-in-the-envelope stuff.

 I wasn't, of course, McCain renouncing, denouncing, condemning.

-It's just his uh number one campaign uh behavior.
+It's his number one campaign behavior.

-Um because, you know, they asked me on when I when I did a appearance on Sunday morning on Fox and Friends to um discuss Tony Snow in the second segment, they asked me about politics.
+Because, you know, they asked me when I did an appearance on Sunday morning on Fox and Friends to discuss Tony Snow.

 Said, you know, you've got this great list.